yenhochen/yenhochen.github.io/_posts/_archive/2023-08-20-ADMM-Generalized-Lasso-dev copy.md

 $$

-we obtain the Fused Lasso model [4] which combines both a sparsity and smoothness penalty.
+we obtain the Fused Lasso model {% cite tibshirani2005sparsity -f admm-generalized-lasso %} which combines both a sparsity and smoothness penalty.

 $$